jackson-elfers/cod-chat/README.md

 import io from "socket.io-client";
 const socket = io("https://codchat.herokuapp.com"); // You can use this url for development :)
 ```

-## error handling

-I've built type/parameter checking into the backend that will dynamically throw errors when
-required.
-For security reasons I don't pass server errors back to the client and so for more detailed
-error messages you'll have to run the server locally.

 ## about redis and scaling